_______________

 elongate,

-flattened "tail" allows it to cling tightly to it's substrate.
+flattened "tail" allows it to cling tightly to its substrate.
 It is

 seldom seen around the main islands but may be common at French

 Frigate Shoals and elsewhere in the leewards.
+As with other members of

-Maui, Oahu, French Frigate Shoals and Kure: circumtropical.
+Distribution: Big Island, Maui, Oahu, French Frigate Shoals and Kure: circumtropical.

 Taxonomic notes: